Shaw Boulevard station: Nearby landmarks

-The station serves the Ortigas Center and Greenfield business districts and is near three prominent shopping centers: Shangri-La Plaza, Pavilion Mall (formerly EDSA Central), and Starmall EDSA which are all connected by elevated pedestrian walkways.
+The station serves the Ortigas Center and Greenfield business districts and is near three prominent shopping centers: Shangri-La Plaza, Greenfield District Pavilion (formerly EDSA Central), and Starmall EDSA-Shaw which are all connected by elevated pedestrian walkways.
 Commuters can also walk or take alternate forms of transportation to the EDSA Shangri-La Hotel, SM Megamall, St. Francis Square, and The Podium.
-Other nearby landmarks include the Cityland Grand Central Residences, Eurotel, AllBank main branch, San Miguel Corporation building, the Department of Education head office, University of Asia and the Pacific, Lourdes School of Mandaluyong, Astoria Plaza, PhilSports Arena, Capitol Commons, Wack Wack Village, and the Wack Wack Golf and Country Club.
-The news network CNN Philippines is one of the landmarks from the station.
+Other nearby landmarks include the Cityland Grand Central Residences, Eurotel, AllBank main branch, San Miguel Corporation building, the Department of Education head office, University of Asia and the Pacific, Lourdes School of Mandaluyong, Astoria Plaza, Worldwide Corporate Center, Wack Wack Village, and the Wack Wack Golf and Country Club.

 Transportation links

 Shaw Boulevard station is a major transfer point for commuters taking other forms of transportation such as buses, taxis, jeepneys, and UV Express.
 Three major jeepney and UV Express terminals are located either directly below or close to the station.

-Prior to the establishment of the EDSA Busway, buses ran along EDSA below the station at their bus terminals at Starmall EDSA and SM Megamall.
+Prior to the establishment of the EDSA Busway, buses ran along EDSA below the station while approaching bus terminals at Starmall EDSA and SM Megamall.
 Currently, these stops are closed and there is no direct bus access to the station.
-Bus Route 16 (Pasig Palengke-Kalentong) has a EDSA-Shaw stop located at the intersection of Shaw Boulevard and San Miguel Avenue, while Starmall EDSA serves the Ortigas-Alabang and Ortigas-Taguig P2P bus routes.
+Starmall EDSA serves the Ortigas-Alabang and Ortigas-Taguig P2P bus routes.

 Passengers may board taxis at various locations near the station.
 The closest taxi stands include Starmall, Greenfield District (at Santo Cristo Street), and Shangri-La Plaza (at the entrance opposite Shaw Boulevard).